 In the corporate governance model of Panel A, the coefficient of the percentage ownership by the main shareholder has a negative sign and is statistically significant in columns (3)-(6), and marginally not significant in columns (1)-(2).
 This result suggests that the larger the percentage ownership by the main shareholder, the more negative the market reaction experienced by the firm announcing a connected transaction, and hence the more significant the expropriation.
 The remaining corporate governance variables are not particularly significant in explaining the market reaction.
-The coefficients of the proportion of independent non-executive directors on the board are all positive, as expected; however, only one is statistically significant at the 10 percent level in column (5).
-Similarly, the coefficients of the dummy variable indicating the presence of an audit committee are all positive but statistically significant only in columns (1)-(2) (and marginally not significant in column (6)).
-The coefficients of the variable indicating CEO duality are not statistically significant.
+The coefficients of the proportion of independent non-executive directors on the board are all positive, as expected; however, only one is statistically significant at the 10 per cent level in column (5).
+Similarly, the coefficients of the dummy variable indicating the presence of an audit committee are all positive but statistically significant only in columns (1)-(2) (and marginally not significant.
 Therefore, ownership by the main shareholder appears to be positively related to expropriation, whereas independent non-executive directors and audit committees on the board appear to have only a small mitigating impact, if any.